tlj/api-browser.nvim/README.md

 # SAPI Preview for Neovim

-A [Neovim](https://neovim.io/) plugin to browse SAPI feeds directly in the browser.
+A [Neovim](https://neovim.io/) plugin to browse SAPI feeds directly in the editor.

 ## Features